contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where the `(unpack:)` macro wouldn't work at all unless the destination variables were expressed as typed variables (such as `num-type $a`).
  * `each` lambdas are now called "each…" lambdas (instead of just "where…" lambdas) in the Debug Mode panel.
  * Fixed a bug where `'s` and `of` sometimes wouldn't be syntax-highlighted correctly.
+ * The `it` identifier is now cleared (to the default value of 0) whenever the player changes passages.

 #### Alterations